 Buy Direct.
 Monthly Rates as low as $3.49 for Adults/$2.17 for Children.

 You might want life insurance policies for your adult children in order to provide them with the financial security they would otherwise not be able to afford on their own.

 While life insurance should be part of everyone’s financial plan, if needed, young adults may not be able to find room in their budget for life insurance.

-You can help your kids out by paying the life insurance premiums on an affordable life insurance policy until they are able to pay for it themselves.
+You can help your kids out by paying the life insurance premiums on a policy until they are able to pay for it themselves.

 Protecting Your Children with Life Insurance

 The process of buying life insurance on your adult children is similar to buying a life insurance policy for yourself.